-- 1716 Born Kirkharle, Northumberland Baptised 30th August - 1732 Apprenticed to 'trade crafte or misterie of gardening' - 1739 Moved south to Stowe, then to Hammersmith to set up on his own account, creating over 250 garden works - 1744 Married Bridget Wayet at Stowe - 1756 Arrived at Madingley Hall at the invitation of Sir John Hynde Cotton (4th Bart.); Brown's first commission in Cambridgeshire. - 1764 Appointed Master Gardener at Hampton Court Palace - 1770 Purchased Manor of Fenstanton & Hilton - 1783 Died 6th February.
+- 1716 Born Kirkharle, Northumberland Baptised 30th August - 1732 Apprenticed to 'trade crafte or misterie of gardening' - 1739 Moved south to Stowe, then to Hammersmith to set up on his own Account, creating over 250 garden works - 1744 Married Bridget Wayet at Stowe - 1756 Arrived at Madingley Hall at the invitation of Sir John Hynde Cotton (4th Bart.); Brown's first commission in Cambridgeshire. - 1764 Appointed Master Gardener at Hampton Court - 1770 Purchased Manor of Fenstanton and Hilton - 1783 Died 6th February.
 Buried in Fenstanton

-Other leaflets in the series describe Wimpole Estate, The Backs Cambridge, and a walk around Fenstanton village.
-Published in 2015 by Cambridgeshire Gardens Trust to celebrate the tercentenary of Lancelot Brown and sponsored by
+This leaflet was published in 2015 by Cambridgeshire Gardens Trust to celebrate the tercentenary of Lancelot Brown.
+Other leaflets in the series describe Wimpole Estate, The Backs, Cambridge, and a walk around Fenstanton village.